Sensory Support Centre (SSC)

 What special resources can you provide for my child?

-Hazelwick School has an SSC resource area which is a suite of 4 rooms including an audiology room, one small teaching room, a large teaching room and an office.
+Hazelwick School has an SSC resource area with an audiology room and one teaching room.
 It has a large walk-in cupboard for storing equipment.
 The room has been acoustically treated and conforms to BB93 section 6.

-Resources are stored in this room and on the school e-learning site for students with Hearing and Visually Impairments.
+Resources are stored in this room and Microsoft Teams.

 What links are there with the Sensory Support Team and other professionals?